wisniewskikr/chrisblog-it-cloud/kubernetes/springcloud-network-kubernetes/README.md

 1. In Command Line tool start all microservices (it takes about 5 minutes) with `kubectl apply -f kubernetes.yaml`
 1. (Optional) In Command Line tool monitor if all Kubernetes Pods are ready (it takes about 5 minutes - expected "READY 1/1" for all Pods) with `kubectl get pods`
 1. In Command Line tool start Gateway Service in browser with `minikube service service-gateway`
-1. In browser add suffix **/service-helloworld** to call HelloWorld Service via Gateway Service.
-It should look like this: `http://192.168.1.66:31000/service-helloworld`
+1. In browser add suffix **/service-helloworld-display** to call HelloWorld Service via Gateway Service.
+It should look like this: `http://192.168.1.66:31000/service-helloworld-display`
 1. (Optional) In Command Line tool start Discovery Service in browser wiht `minikube service service-discovery-display`
+1. (Optional) In Command Line tool start HelloWorld Display Service in browser wiht `minikube service service-helloworld-display-display`
-1. (Optional) In Command Line tool start HelloWorld Service in browser wiht `minikube service service-helloworld-display`
+1. (Optional) In Command Line tool start HelloWorld Storage Service in browser wiht `minikube service service-helloworld-storage-display`
 1. Clean up environment:

     * In Command Line remove all microservices with `kubectl delete -f kubernetes.yaml`